-The bottom line here is that stress will affect your client’s appetite in some way, shape, or form.
-The vast majority of cases drive eventual over-eating (on top of its independent effects on other hormonal systems).
+The bottom line here is that stress will affect your client’s appetite in some way.
 If managing stress isn’t already one of the main pillars of your coaching business, it should be now.

 Norman Pecoraro, Faith Reyes, Francisca Gomez, Aditi Bhargava, Mary F. Dallman, Chronic Stress Promotes Palatable Feeding, which Reduces Signs of Stress: Feedforward and Feedback Effects of Chronic Stress, Endocrinology, Volume 145, Issue 8, 1 August 2004, Pages 3754–3762, https://doi.org/10.1210/en.2004-0305

 Chao AM, Jastreboff AM, White MA, Grilo CM, Sinha R. Stress, cortisol, and other appetite-related hormones: Prospective prediction of 6-month changes in food cravings and weight.
 Obesity (Silver Spring).
 2017 Apr;25(4):713-720. doi: 10.1002/oby.21790.
 PMID: 28349668; PMCID: PMC5373497.